Cabinet Secretary for Justice and Home Affairs

+The Cabinet Secretary is assisted by the Minister for Victims and Community Safety, Siobhian Brown.

 History

 The position was created in 1999 as the Minister for Justice, with the advent of devolution and the institution of the Scottish Parliament, taking over some of the roles and functions of the former Scottish Office Minister of State for Home Affairs that existed prior to 1999.

 As with the UK Secretary of State for Justice, but unlike some other justice ministers, the Cabinet Secretary does not have any oversight of prosecutions - in Scotland these are handled by the Lord Advocate.

 Overview

 Responsibilities

 The responsibilities of the Cabinet Secretary for Justice include: